cassiozen/mithryn-ttrpg/players guide.md

 Your starting HP is either equal to 6 or to your STRENGTH score - whichever is bigger.

 In the character sheet, your HP is represented as boxes that you tick as you get hit.
-Notice that it already has 6 fully drawn boxes spread accross three regions: normal, wounded and critical.
-You will learn more about what they mean in the rules section, for now simply draw extra boxes in the empty spaces to the left until you match your total HP.
+Notice that it already has 6 fully drawn boxes spread across three regions: normal, wounded, and critical.
+You will learn more about what they mean in the rules section; for now, simply draw extra boxes in the empty spaces to the left until you match your total HP.

 ## Leveling Up